 Mark your calendars.
-This year’s 26th Annual Montessori Conference will be held November 6-9, 2022 at the Vinoy in St. Petersburg, Florida.
+This year’s 27th Annual Montessori Conference will be held November 3-5, 2023 at the Hilton Tampico in Phoenix, Arizona.
 Watch for more information.

 Montessori schools continue to increase worldwide every year.
 Find a MACTE accredited Montessori teacher education program.